branticus94/Projects/README.md

    9ba08ff..31a80df  main -> main
 ```

-As you can see when I pushed these files with an empty .gitignore file my secrets were shared with Github (oh no!):
+As you can see when I pushed my code, these files with an empty .gitignore file my secrets were shared with Github (oh no!):
 ![image](https://github.com/user-attachments/assets/29c349c7-f566-4982-97b6-7188042e515c)

 I wouldn't want this to happen so I went about removing the files as per the below: